Lenz effect in conductive nonmagnetic objects moved in MRI environments: Introduction

 None of the previous papers~\cite{condon2000, robertson2000, golestanirad2012, zilberti2025} provide an experimental validation of their results.
-The only exception is a comparison between the computed and measured torques experienced by a nonmagnetic metallic frame with \SI{5}{\centi\meter} sides moving at \SI{20}{\centi\meter\per\second} in the fringe field of the scanner~\cite{graf2006}.
-On the other hand, Edwards {\it et al.}~\cite{edwards2015} collected measurements of the pressure experienced by different commercially available heart valves when moved through the static field of a \SI{1.5}{\tesla} scanner, but their results cannot be directly compared with other numerical evaluations.
+The only exception is a comparison between the computed and measured torques experienced by a nonmagnetic metallic frame with \qty{5}{\centi\meter} sides moving at \qty{20}{\centi\meter\per\second} in the fringe field of the scanner~\cite{graf2006}.
+On the other hand, Edwards {\it et al.}~\cite{edwards2015} collected measurements of the pressure experienced by different commercially available heart valves when moved through the static field of a \qty{1.5}{\tesla} scanner, but their results cannot be directly compared with other numerical evaluations.

-In this paper, a procedure to model the dynamics of conductive nonmagnetic objects in the static field of an MRI scanner, inspired by the analysis of Robertson {\it et al.}~\cite{robertson2000}, is proposed.
-The proposed procedure can be applied to objects of any shape and, in principle, can follow any kind of dynamics, allowing the investigation of the Lenz effect for any kind of implantable medical device.
-In particular, it is presented here in specialized form to problems of rotational or translational motion of a rigid body with one degree of freedom, like a rotating plate or a plate translating along a straight line.
-The proposed procedure was experimentally validated in the homogeneous static field of a \SI{1.5}{\tesla} MRI scanner.
+In this paper, a \revA{simple} procedure to model the dynamics \revA{at low frequency} of conductive nonmagnetic objects in the static field of an MRI scanner, inspired by the analysis of Robertson {\it et al.}~\cite{robertson2000}, is proposed.
+The proposed procedure can be applied to objects of any shape and, in principle, can follow any kind of \revA{sufficiently slow} dynamics, allowing the investigation of the Lenz effect for any kind of implantable medical device.
+In particular, it is presented here \revA{, with an educational intent,} in specialized form to problems of rotational or translational motion of a rigid body with one degree of freedom, like a rotating plate or a plate translating along a straight line.
+The proposed procedure was experimentally validated in the homogeneous static field of a \qty{1.5}{\tesla} MRI scanner.